Djamila Bouhired: Following Algerian Independence

+Personal life

 Bouhired and Vergès married a year after Algeria's independence, by which point Vergès had converted to Islam and taken the first name Mansoor.
 The couple had two children, Meriem and Liess Vergès.
 Bouhired separated from Vergés in 1970, after seven years together.
-She became chairwoman of the Algerian Women Association in independent Algeria, and was a frequent critic of Algerian President Ahmed Ben Bella.

-Djamila Bouhired now lives in Algiers, and continues to participate in protests and marches for several causes, including the 2019 Algerian protests.

-In popular culture

-Bouhired has been portrayed in several films, including:
+Bouhired's symbolic status also affected her private life.
+In a rare 1984 interview, she discussed the public controversy surrounding her marriage to Jacques Vergès, stating that she would not have married him had he not converted to Islam.
+Natalya Vince argues that public expectations surrounding Bouhired's image limited her personal choices and treated her as a public symbol rather than only as an individual.

+Current political behaviour